-Some people are more susceptible to have ear blockage.
+Some people are more susceptible to ear blockage.
 It can actually affect over 5% of the population.
-Its cause is varied, and it can go from hard wax to narrow ear canal or even excessive hair in the ear canal.
+Its cause is varied, and it can go from hard wax to a narrow ear canal or even excessive hair in the ear canal.

 The whole process usually lasts a maximum of 20 minutes.
 If it doesn’t work, it can also use other instruments and eardrops to help in the procedure as well.

 Our ear is self-cleaning.
 You don’t need to do any kind of maintenance!
 But even if you feel tempted, we should never insert cotton swabs in our ears.